Curtin University

 Learning outcomes

-• Apply discipline knowledge, principles and concepts in accordance with relevant practice codes, standards and legislation.
+- Apply discipline knowledge, principles and concepts per relevant practice codes, standards and legislation.

-• Access, evaluate and synthesise information relevant to clinical leadership and the promotion of optimal outcomes for clients.
+- Access, evaluate and synthesise information relevant to clinical leadership and promoting optimal client outcomes.

-• Communicate effectively and work collaboratively with clients, carers, families, communities and the interdisciplinary health care team.
+- Communicate effectively and collaborate with clients, carers, families, communities, and the interdisciplinary health care team.

-• Demonstrate cultural competence in the care of all clients, families and communities.
+- Demonstrate cultural competence in caring for all clients, families and communities.

 Fees and FEE-HELP

-The indicative fee is based on a full-time study load of 200 credits or seven units.
+The indicative fee is based on a full-time study load of 200 credits or eight units.

 A student’s annual fee may vary in accordance with: